YoonjungChoi/CMPE255_TEAM10/paper/paper.md

 # Conclusions

-In this analysis we experienced three prominent word embedding and classification techniques of using an Fiure-Eight Company data set.
-Ensemble with combined different feature vectors and classifiers in our experiment outperfomanced the other classifiers on each data set.
+In this analysis, we experienced four prominent word embedding and seven classification techniques by using an Fiure-Eight Company data set.
+Ensemble with combined different feature vectors and classifiers in our experiment outperfomanced the other classifiers consisting of non sequential models.
-//[Not Yet..]

 # Limitations And Future research

-We obtained the qualified data set from company, so we assumed that content of data are true.
-However, the thing that content could be fake is the main limitation of this study.
+We obtained the qualified data set from company, so we assumed that data are reliable.
+However, the thing that data could be not truthful is the main limitation of this study.
 Overcoming these limitations can be done in future research.
-By dealing with distinguishing the content is fake or not first, we can predict emergency situations and properly respond them.
+By dealing with distinguishing reliability of data first, we can predict emergency situations and properly respond them.

 # References
 [ ] Data For Everyone’ website, https://appen.com/datasets-resource-center